doeanderson/ky-proud-api-reference/README.md

 - All empty values should be `null`
 - `id` fields should be `integers`
 - `longitude` & `latitude` should be `floats`
-- boolean values should be represented by `1` for true and `0` for false.
-Actual `true` and `false` values are also acceptable.
+- boolean values should be represented by `true` and `false`.
 Please do not use strings as we utilize strict comparision.